Elro1118/moviehouse/README.md

 # Movie House
 Our goal for this project was to build a movie website using our knowledge about <a href="https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5">Html</a>, <a href="https://developer.mozilla.org/en-US/docs/Web/CSS">CSS3</a>, <a href="https://reactjs.org/">React</a>, <a href="https://en.wikipedia.org/wiki/Application_programming_interface">API</a> and working as a team.
+This is the link for the movie website: https://moviehouse-elro1118.netlify.com/

 <img src="src/images/MovieHouse.gif" />